civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(4)** Paragraph (b) of the definition **tax-indifferent investor** in subsection 248(1) of the Act is replaced by the following:

-    a non-resident person, other than a person to which all amounts paid or credited under **a derivative forward agreement**, a synthetic equity arrangement or a specified synthetic equity arrangement, **as the case may be**, may reasonably be attributed to the business carried on by the person in Canada through a permanent establishment (as defined in section 8201 of the `Income Tax Regulations`) in Canada,
+    a non-resident person, other than a person to which all amounts paid or credited under a derivative forward agreement, a synthetic equity arrangement or a specified synthetic equity arrangement, as the case may be, may reasonably be attributed to the business carried on by the person in Canada through a permanent establishment (as defined in section 8201 of the `Income Tax Regulations`) in Canada,

   **(5)** The definition **zero-emission vehicle** in subsection 248(1) of the Act is amended by striking out "and" at the end of paragraph (b) and by replacing paragraph (c) with the following:

     does not meet any of the following conditions:

-    **it** is a vehicle in respect of which the taxpayer has, at any time, made an election under subsection 1103(2j) of the `Income Tax Regulations`,
+    it is a vehicle in respect of which the taxpayer has, at any time, made an election under subsection 1103(2j) of the `Income Tax Regulations`,

-    **it is a vehicle in respect of which** assistance has been paid by the Government of Canada under a prescribed program, **and**
+    it is a vehicle in respect of which assistance has been paid by the Government of Canada under a prescribed program, and

     if the vehicle was acquired before March 2, 2020, either

-    **it** has been used, or acquired for use, for any purpose before it was acquired by the taxpayer, or
+    it has been used, or acquired for use, for any purpose before it was acquired by the taxpayer, or

-    **it is a vehicle in respect of which** an amount has been deducted under paragraph 20(1)(a) or subsection 20(16) by another person or partnership, **and**
+    it is a vehicle in respect of which an amount has been deducted under paragraph 20(1)(a) or subsection 20(16) by another person or partnership, and

     would be an accelerated investment incentive property of the taxpayer if subsection 1104(4) of the `Income Tax Regulations` were read without its exclusions for property included in Class 54 or Class 55 of Schedule II to those Regulations. (**véhicule zéro émission**)